 What is the best way to save on groceries?

 Following the tips that will actually turn into habits.

 You gotta eat everyday, so the grocery shopping thing is not going away.
 And because this isn’t a one-time task, aiming to build money-saving habits are what will bring you a real (and recurring) benefit.

-So take what you will from the massive list below and start saving on your groceries!
+So take what you will from the massive list below and start making grocery shopping on a budget second nature!